 - (10.)
 Working quickly, pour the soap into your prepared molds, smoothing the top with a rubber spatula or wooden spoon.
 Pick up your mold and give it a few sharp raps on the table or counter surface to help get rid of any little air bubbles that may have formed.
 The soap is still caustic at this point, so keep your gloves on and be aware that the mixture can burn your skin.
 If that happens you can rinse thoroughly with water or pour vinegar over the spot to offset the alkalinity (or both.)

 - (12.)
 Unmold your block of soap.
 You can cut it into bars right away or later.
 I like to do it fairly soon after making, so that the soap is still soft and easy to cut.
 Use a ruler and a knife to cut into desired sizes.
 Let the bars cure in the open air on pieces of wax paper or brown paper, turning occasionally, for about 4 weeks.
-Since I almost always superfat my soaps, (which means I put in extra oils that the lye does not transform to soap), they are gentle enough to start testing after three weeks.
-I always test on myself a few days before trying out on other family members, just to be safe.
+I find they are gentle enough to start testing on myself after three weeks.

 This wraps up my post on the basics of soap making.
 Remember, this is just an overview!
 I did not cover every tiny detail there is to know about soap making because that is impractical for the space limitations of a single blog post.
 Be sure to check out the links and books on my Soapmaking Page so you can research more thoroughly before you make your first batch.